Bugazelle/chromium-all-old-stable-versions/README.md

 2. [chromium.stable.csv](https://raw.githubusercontent.com/Bugazelle/chromium-all-old-stable-versions/master/chromium.stable.csv)

 > Warning:
-> 1. Because the omahaproxy only provide the chromium_**base**_position for the main chromium release version.
+> 1. The omahaproxy only provides the chromium_**base**_position for main version.

->    For example 77.x.xxxx.xx, such as [77.0.3865.75 - 681094](https://omahaproxy.appspot.com/deps.json?version=77.0.3865.90), [77.0.3865.90 - 681094](https://omahaproxy.appspot.com/deps.json?version=77.0.3865.90), they have the same position.
+>    For example 77.x.xxxx.xx, such as [77.0.3865.75 - 681094](https://omahaproxy.appspot.com/deps.json?version=77.0.3865.90), [77.0.3865.90 - 681094](https://omahaproxy.appspot.com/deps.json?version=77.0.3865.90), they have the same position 681094.
 >    So, the chromium download urls for 77.x.xxxx.xx are the same.

->    Based on the official document, seems no better solution to fix this.
+>    Based on the [official document](https://www.chromium.org/getting-involved/download-chromium), seems no better solution to fix this.
 > 2. Some of certain positions don't have the chromium build.
-To get chromium, the position range is: [position-10, position+10]
+To get chromium, the position search range is: [position-10, position+10]

 ## Download Process
 1. Get Version: history.json